CDLUC3/dmsp_api_prototype/queries/dmpworks/README.md

 * ROR: https://zenodo.org/records/15132361

 ## Transform Source Datasets
+Run the following commands to convert the source datasets into Parquet files.
+This step also performs some normalization, such as normalization of identifiers.
+Note: The full output directory must already exist before you run the commands.

 Crossref Metadata:
 ```bash
 dmpworks transform crossref-metadata "/path/to/March 2025 Public Data File from Crossref" /path/to/transformed/crossref